LyleListon/Listonian-bot/memory-bank/activeContext.md

 ## Current Focus
 All major components have been implemented and integrated.
 The system is now ready for production use and profit analysis.

+### Parameter Optimization Completed
+- Profit thresholds optimized to 0.0025 ETH (0.25%) to capture more opportunities
+- Slippage tolerance reduced to 0.3% for trading and 30 basis points for flash loans
+- Gas price limits adjusted to 350 Gwei for better cost efficiency
+- Priority fees optimized to 0.5-1.5 Gwei range for better inclusion probability
+- Documentation created in docs/parameter_optimization.md

 ## Active Components

 ### 1. Core Bot